DFE-Digital/dfe-reference-data/README.md

 ## Adding new reference lists

-Please see the Data Principles for general advice on storing data.
-(FIXME: Include link when they're published).
+Please see the [Data Principles](https://technical-guidance.education.gov.uk/principles/data/) for general advice on storing data.

 It's not hard to add new hardcoded reference lists by instantiating the `HardcodedReferenceList` class  - just see `lib/dfe/reference_data/demo.rb` for an example to copy.